 SB1461 was signed into law by the Governor and will become effective on July 3rd, 2015.
 SB1461 amends the MOWR law by expanding the list of students exempt from the retention requirement to include students in the process of a special education referral or evaluation for placement in special education and/or students that have been diagnosed as having a significant reading impairment, including dyslexia.
 The bill defines “dyslexia” as a brain-based learning difference that impairs a person’s ability to read and spell, that is independent of intelligence and that typically causes a person to read at levels lower than expected.

 Additionally SB1461 requires the State Board of Education to adopt rules to allow certificated teachers and administrators to count training for the screening, intervention, accommodation, use of technology and advocacy for students with reading impairments towards continuing education credits.

-Click the Picture to read Building Blocks To Becoming A Reader.
-This Booklet is full of “Ways adults can support children’s language, reading, and writing”
+Click the picture to read Building Blocks To Becoming A Rader.
+This booklet is full of “Ways adults can support children’s language, reading and writing”

 Copyright 2014.
 Read on Arizona – A Continuum of Effective Literacy Practices

 |Read On Arizona Guide to Literacy for Arizona Families: